swift502/Krteq/README.md

 The problem I had when trying to order a pre-assembled low-profile hotswap keyboard PCB was the lack of low-profile hotswap sockets offered by PCB manufacturers.
 Because KS-33Bs share footprint with regular MX switches, they can be used with the much more common and widely available regular hotswap sockets.

-I'm making a big bet on these switches taking over current KS-33s, as the entire concept of getting a pre-assembled low-profile PCB completely relies on them.
+I'm making a big bet on these switches taking over current KS-33s, as the entire concept of getting a pre-assembled low-profile PCB hinges on them.

 ### So is this board compatible with high profile switches?